Treatment Options for Diabetics

-Depending on how advanced a case of diabetes may be affects how it is treated.
-Some diabetics may control their glucose levels with medication where others may control it with insulin injections.
+How advanced your diabetes may be affects how it is treated.
+Some diabetics may control their glucose levels with medicine.
+Others may control it with insulin injections.
 Regardless of how glucose is controlled, effectively treating diabetes starts with a dramatic lifestyle change, including the following:

-The American Diabetes Association recommends diabetics break their diet into the following:
+The American Diabetes Association recommends that diabetics break their diet into the following:

 - 50% carbohydrates

 - 20% proteins